finwo/meshy.js/README.md

 ------------------------

 The Meshy Discovery Protocol (MDP) is a push-based protocol, designed to distribute address and service information.
-For simplicity's sake, we'll refer to all records as services, although records may also signify just an address in a different protocol.
+Because the discovered names/labels etc can be addresses or even database keys, we chose to term "locator" to describe records within the MDP system.

-Periodically, a node will send out all services it supports, and optionally all services it knows about, towards it's direct neighbours in a single MDP packet.
+Periodically, a node will send out all locators it knows and hosts towards all connected neighbours in a single MDP packet.
+Because records within this packet contain the routing path towards the node that hosts the locator, any records forwarded from neighbours should have updated routing paths forwarded.

-Because each record within a packet contains the return path towards the node that hosts it, records that originated from neighbours must have their paths updated.
+Whenever receiving an MDP packet, the node should record all locators listed in the packet with the proper routing path towards the node hosting the locator.

-Whenever receiving a packet, the node should record all services listed in the packet with the proper path towards the node hosting the service.
-Expired service entries should be discarded, services with the same path length but an expiry further in the future should override the old registration, and services with a path shorter than the known path should override the old registration.
+Expired locator entries should be discarded, locators with the same routing path length but an expiry further in the future should override the old record, and locators with a routing path shorter than the known routing path should override the old record.

-If a node does not have enough memory or storage to keep track of all services on the network, it may choose to only keep track of protocols or services it's interested in.
-Other nodes will simple not route packets through the low-resource node for the services it discards.
+If a node does not have enough memory or storage to keep track of all locators on the network, it may choose to discard records for protocols it does not wish to participate in.
+This will result in that protocol not being routed over that node, as discovery stops at that node.

 A low-resource node may also choose to forward a path-updated version of the packet without delay and not track them, though connecting 2 nodes with this